-This target reflects the requirement to achieve Net Zero through real world action.
-Achieving net zero portfolios this way is inherently slower than through 'transactions', however we believe that it is the only way to use the power of investments to genuinely be a force for good.
+CCLA aims to achieve net-zero emissions in all listed equity portfolios by 2050.
+This target reflects the requirement to achieve net zero through real world action.
+Achieving net-zero portfolios this way is inherently slower than through 'transactions', however we believe that it is the only way to use the power of investments to genuinely be a force for good.

-According to data from MSCI, only 43 of 1489 constituents of the MSCI World Index (which is comprised of the largest businesses in the developed markets) have set 2030 Net Zero Targets.
-Whilst several of these companies are held by CCLA, limiting our investment universe to these businesses (as would be required should we aim for 2030 net zero portfolios) would significantly constrain our ability to build diversified portfolios and, from a sustainability perspective, limit our ability to engage with the companies that most need investor support to improve.
+According to data from MSCI, only 43 of the 1,489 constituents of the MSCI World Index (which comprises the largest businesses in the developed markets) have set 2030 net-zero targets.
+Whilst several of these companies are held by CCLA, limiting our investment universe to these businesses (as would be required should we aim for 2030 net-zero portfolios) would significantly constrain our ability to build diversified portfolios and, from a sustainability perspective, limit our ability to engage with the companies that most need investor support to improve.